Luke Winslow-King: Other work

 In 1993, Winslow-King and his sister were extras in the Bill Murray movie, Groundhog Day.

 Winslow-King has worked as a composer for both theater and film.
 Winslow-King wrote the music that ran in the credits of the March 2014 extended pilot episode of NCIS: New Orleans.
 He also appeared in the episode.

 His song, "Swing That Thing," from 2014 his record Everlasting Arms was directed by the comedian Kyle Newacheck from Workaholics.
 It was filmed in New Orleans at the Balcony Room at Blue Nile.

 Personal life

 From 2013 to 2015, Winslow-King was married to singer-songwriter Esther Rose.
 They performed together over a period of six years.
 She also had a fashion line at the store Bon Castor in New Orleans and influenced the Winslow-Kings' stage outfits.
 The couple lived in Arabi, St. Bernard Parish Louisiana.
 Winslow-King was often known for wearing vintage clothes on stage.

 In November 2014, Winslow was arrested and incarcerated for three weeks in northern Michigan for the possession of a small amount of marijuana.
 He spent that time almost entirely in solitary confinement due to a serious nut allergy.

-In 2017, Winslow-King relocated to his home town of Cadillac, Michigan, after living in New Orleans for over 15 years.
+In 2017, Winslow-King relocated to his hometown of Cadillac, Michigan, after living in New Orleans for over 15 years.